-This change takes the information outlined on the Income-Based (IBR) / Pay As You Earn / Income-Contingent (ICR) Repayment Plan Request form and applying that guidance to other instances where documentation of a borrower's income is necessary to align documentation required for proof of income across all instances where such documentation is required.
+This change takes the information outlined on the Income-Based (IBR) / Pay As You Earn / Income-Contingent (ICR) Repayment Plan Request form and applies that guidance to other instances where the lender must document the borrower's income.
+The change aligns the requirements for documenting proof of income across instances where the lender must obtain proof of income.

 CM Proposal 179 from Batch 24, approved in 1997, addresses acceptable documentation for a borrower who is newly self-employed and does not have documentation of income or has yet to file tax forms and it required that the borrower provide documentation of the newly formed business and documentation of the borrower's involvement in that business along with the self-certifying statement.
 The Committee had originally proposed that the self-employed borrower only needed to supply a self-certifying statement of income.
-It was in response to comments that the third party external documentation requirement was added.
+It was in response to comments that the third-party external documentation requirement was added.
 Revisiting this policy in light of recent guidance from the Department via the newest income-based repayment plans form will benefit borrowers by standardizing documentation needed in all instances where a borrower needs to provide documentation of income.